Global Volunteering Alliance

 About the Global Volunteering Alliance

 The Global Volunteering Alliance is an important initiative driven by National Societies, for National Societies.
-It aims to continually improve the management and development of volunteers so our network can adapt to emerging challenges and flourish long into the future.
+It aims to continually improve the management and development of volunteers so that our network can adapt to emerging challenges and flourish long into the future.

 It is therefore vital that our network supports volunteers as effectively as possible—from motivating and retaining them, to exploring new forms of volunteering relevant to the 21st century.
 This is exactly what technical experts from across the alliance come together to do, regularly partnering with academics, the private sector and other external organizations to come up with fresh and innovative ideas.